BrunoSantosCode/FESTO-MPS-Configuration/README.md

 # FESTO Modular Production System (MPS) Setup Guide 🏭

-This guide explains how to set up and configure the FESTO MPS system with PLC, Raspberry Pi (CODESYS), dinasore and OPC UA communication.
+This guide explains how to set up and configure the FESTO MPS system with PLC, Raspberry Pi (CODESYS), and OPC UA communication.

 ## System Overview